 The curriculum studies the role of police in society; contingency planning and information sharing; the variances in police, court, and corrections systems in various countries; and their impacts on issues such as the Olympics.
 The criminal justice major covers criminal justice ethics, law and justice, intelligence studies, fraud prevention and detection, and economic crime investigations.
 Students select electives in writing and evidence, corruption and organized crime, meth labs and laws, and policing communities, among others.
 The homeland security specialization immerses students in study of terrorism, emergency management, information security, information privacy, and international politics.

 A required internship provides students with 240 hours of work experience in fighting crime.
 Utica notes that many students secure full–time employment at places such as the FBI, Homeland Security, and CIA as a result of internship placement in the program.

-Utica College is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools.
+Utica College is regionally accredited by the Middle States Commission on Higher Education (MSCHE).